selkamand/sigverse/README.md

 results signature analyses done with any existing signature analysis frameworks (although we recommend [sigminer](https://github.com/ShixiangWang/sigminer) if you’re using R).

+**WARNING: Sigverse is in early development, and not yet ready for use**

 ## Installation